usnistgov/mass2/docs/getting_started.md

 plt.title(f"The middle 99% of pulse rms values for channel {ch.header.ch_num}")
 ```

-You may either re-use the same variable name, eg `data=data.do_something()` here or use a new variable name eg `data2`.
+You may either re-use the same variable name, e.g., `data=data.do_something()` here, or use a new variable name such as `data2`.
 Most operations only _add_ to the fields in a data frame, without modifying or removing any existing fields, so preserving the old object is not usually useful.
-But it can be useful to build up an analysis in stages, checkpointing with new variables names as you go.
+It can be useful to build up an analysis in stages, however, checkpointing with new variables names as you go.
 Many of the example notebooks use `data`, `data2`, `data3` as checkpoints.

 ### Computing and applying optimal filters

 To compute an optimal filter for each channel, one must analyze the noise (to learn its autocorrelation function) and create a model of pulses (typically, the model is an average pulse, possibly computed over a selected subset of the records).
 The simplest approach is to use the `Channel.filter5lag` method.
 It analyzes noise a standard way, and it computes an average of all pulses designated "good" in the previous step.
 If you wanted to restrict those pulses further, an optional `use_expr` argument lets you pass in a Polars expression to reject pulses outside a certain range of times, or experiment states, or to select based on a range of `pulse_rms` values.
-The `good_expr` is remember through each step of the analsys, while the `use_expr` is used only for a single step of the analysis.
-We'll skip the "use" here and instead take the default choice of using all good pulses
+The `good_expr` is remembered through each step of the analsys, while the `use_expr` is used only for a single step of the analysis.
+We'll skip the "use" here and instead take the default choice of using all good pulses:

 ```python
 # mkdocs: render